15 Best Things To Do in Half Moon Bay, California (Perfect Day Trip Guide)

 Half Moon Bay may be tiny, but it is home to many delicious restaurants.
 From casual fish and chips on the beach to elegant dishes paired with local spirits, you have your pick of options!

-If you choose to stay in the Princeton area (where the bluffs and tidepools are), these are the best dinner options:
+If you stay in the Princeton area (where the bluffs and tidepools are), my favorite dinner options are Barbara’s Fish Trap, Half Moon Bay Brewing Co., and Mezza Luna.

 • Barbara’s Fish Trap: Casual restaurant right on the beach with indoor and patio seating, or a walk-up window with a limited menu.
 Their fish & chips are the best I’ve ever had!
 I like ordering from the walk-up window and sitting at one of the outdoor tables along the beach.